ungtb10d/tools-bash-script/README.md

 m - Run a Jenkins docker image with persistent volume folder attached

-#copyright emirkoroglu - use it at your own risk. @emirsway
+#copyright emirkoroglu - use it at your own risk. @emirkoroglu